-A single relevant documents register approach may not work for larger companies, or those that have been running for many years simply because of the sheer volume of relevant documents.
+A register of all relevant documents approach may not work for larger companies, or those that have been running for many years simply because of the sheer volume of relevant documents.
 In companies with many relevant documents, your CLG may maintain sub-registers that will make finding documents easier.